foodsby/ansible-role-cloudwatch-logs-agent/README.md

 # ansible-cloudwatch-logs-agent

-An Ansible role to install AWS Cloudwatch Logs agent on Ubuntu 16.04
+An Ansible role to install AWS Cloudwatch Logs agent on CentOS 7 & CentOS 6

 ## Prerequisites

-This role assumes you run Ubuntu 16.04 on EC2.
+This role assumes you run an AMI provide by CentOS on AWS.

 ## Usage